 Also worth mentioning is the advanced internal capsule decoupling mechanism and the fact that it's 100 percent hand built and inspected.
 The really big deal here – bigger than that whopping price tag – is the capsule: a four-part rectangular design delivering over ten square cms of surface area (roughly twice that of a one inch capsule).
 Put into perspective, a circular design with roughly the same area would have a diameter of 3.6cm.

-Read the full Audio Technica AT5040 review
+Read our full Audio Technica AT5040 review

 The best multi-patterned mid-range mic